Are These Photographs of Frank and Jesse James?

 I was referred to these photos by someone who found them on the Web.
 They were on a site called Historical Western Photos and were purported to be of Jesse James.
 Neither are Jesse.
 Remember to always look at the bone structure before all else.
 Even if the features in these two photos matched — which they don't — measuring indicates that the bones are not a match at all for known and authentic photos of Jesse.

 It is always disappointing for me to discover that a photo is not of the historic figure it is purported to be, and it is often devastating to the person who owns the photo.
 But, it would be a far greater disservice to the real person and to their role in history to misidentify them.
 And the reason so many would-be historic photos are regularly misidentified is that they are being authenticated by people who lack the anatomical knowledge and attention to facial details that is necessary to make a proper identification.
 That lack of knowledge and attention further results in a mistaken belief that there can be a percentage of probability as to whether or not a face is that of a particular person.
 Collectors beware!
 Do your homework and make sure you hire someone who knows what they are doing when they authenticate the identity of the people in your photos.
-Read my article about hiring facial features experts for an example of how four different experts approached this kind of analysis.

 This article last updated: 01/09/2011.